 The Faculty of Music offers a 1-year MPhil in Music targeted at individuals with an undergraduate degree who wish to develop more experience in music research.
 This MPhil provides a varied collection of courses designed to develop and hone research skills, as well as an opportunity to conduct a significant research project resulting in a substantial written dissertation.
 Within this MPhil in music one can then take the Music and Science track, which means focusing the optional courses on relevant scientific topics and conducing a research project into a particular area of music and science.

+The third term is dedicated wholly to the research project, though students will have typically made substantial progress already on this project in the previous two terms.
 MPhil Music and Science research projects are generally supervised by the CMS Director, Peter Harrison.
-As part of the application process students are asked to write a short research proposal; students are encouraged to think carefully about how the proposed project relates to the research topics, methodologies, and philosophies outlined on Peter's webpage, as well as considering potential connections to the research interests of other Faculty members (e.g. Bettina Varwig, David Trippett, John Rink).
+As part of the application process students are asked to write a short research proposal; students are encouraged to think carefully about how the proposed project relates to the research topics, methodologies, and philosophies outlined on Peter's webpage as well as ongoing projects in the CMS.

 FAQ